A universal characterization of noncommutative motives and secondary algebraic K-theory: Introduction

-\begin{example} The unit object $\uno_{\St_2} \in \St_2$ is the full sub-2-category $\uno_{\St_2} \subset \St$ on the objects $\{ (\Spectra^\fin)^{\oplus n} \}_{n \in \NN}$.\footnote{This identification follows easily from \Cref{lem.omnibus.in.section.one.point.one}.} More informally, it can be described as follows: its objects are natural numbers; its hom-object $\hom_{\uno_{\St_2}}(m,n) \in \St$ is the stable category of $n$-by-$m$ matrices of finite spectra; composition is multiplication of matrices; and the symmetric monoidal structure is given on objects by multiplication of natural numbers. \end{example}
+\begin{example} The unit object of $\St_2$ is the full sub-2-category $\uno_{\St_2} \subset \St$ on the objects $\{ (\Spectra^\fin)^{\oplus n} \}_{n \in \NN}$.\footnote{This identification follows easily from \Cref{lem.omnibus.in.section.one.point.one}: by construction it is given by $\Env_2(\uno_{\Cat(\St)}) = \Env_2(\fB \Spectra^\fin)$, an explicit description of which follows from the proof of \Cref{prop.Env.V}.} More informally, it can be described as follows: its objects are natural numbers; its hom-object $\hom_{\uno_{\St_2}}(m,n) \in \St$ is the stable category of $n$-by-$m$ matrices of finite spectra; composition is multiplication of matrices; and the symmetric monoidal structure is given on objects by multiplication of natural numbers. \end{example}